junxie6/Emulator-In-Go/README.md

-- [x] Chip8
+- [x] Chip8(completed, but no sound support)
 	 - [x] Complete Chip8 basic function and make it work.
-	 - [ ] Clean dirty code and make it readable and reusable.
+	 - [x] Clean dirty code and make it readable and reusable.
 - [ ] GameBoy